UniqueNetwork/XC-NFT-standard/immutable-xc-nft-standard.md

 })
 ```

-Or an NFT could be identified by an ERC-721 contract address and an item id:
+Or if an NFT could be identified by an ERC-721 contract address and an item id:
 ```rust
 AssetId::Concrete(MultiLocation {
     parents: 1,